The Picard group of the moduli space of curves with level structures: Preliminaries

 \subsubsection{Quasiprojective orbifolds}

 We now discuss quasiprojective orbifolds.
 For more information, see \cite{HainModuliTran}.

 \begin{definition} Let $(X,G)$ be an orbifold.
-We will say that $X/G$ is a {\em quasiprojective orbifold} if it satisfies the following conditions. \begin{itemize} \item $X$ is a complex manifold and $G$ acts by biholomorphisms. \item There is a finite-index subgroup $G' < G$ that acts freely on $X$ such that the complex manifold $X/G'$ is a quasiprojective variety.
+We will say that $(X,G)$ is a {\em quasiprojective orbifold} if it satisfies the following conditions. \begin{itemize} \item $X$ is a complex manifold and $G$ acts by biholomorphisms. \item There is a finite-index subgroup $G' < G$ that acts freely on $X$ such that the complex manifold $X/G'$ is a quasiprojective variety.
 We will say that $(X,G')$ is a {\em quasiprojective finite cover} of $(X,G)$. \end{itemize} \end{definition}

-\begin{remark} If $(X,G)$ is a quasiprojective orbifold with a quasiprojective finite cover $(X,G')$ and $G''<G'$ is a finite-index subgroup, then the generalized Riemann existence theorem (see \cite{GrauertRemmert} or \cite[\S XII]{SGA1}) implies that $X/G''$ is a quasiprojective variety, so $(X,G'')$ is also a quasiprojective finite cover.
-This implies that all finite covers of quasiprojective orbifolds are quasiprojective orbifolds. \end{remark}
+\begin{remark} If $(X,G)$ is a quasiprojective orbifold with a quasiprojective finite cover $(X,G')$ and $G''<G'$ is a finite-index subgroup, then the generalized Riemann existence theorem (see \cite{GrauertRemmert} or \cite[\S XII]{SGA1}) implies that $X/G''$ is a quasiprojective variety, so $(X,G'')$ is also a quasiprojective finite cover. \end{remark}

+\begin{remark} If $(X,G)$ is a quasiprojective orbifold with a quasiprojective finite cover $(X,G')$ and if $(X,H)$ is a finite cover of $(X,G)$, then we can apply the previous remark to the subgroup $G'' = G' \cap H$ to deduce that $(X,H)$ is a quasiprojective orbifold. \end{remark}

+We now discuss Picard groups of quasiprojective orbifolds.
+In \S \ref{section:ordinarypicard} and \S \ref{section:orbifoldstop}, which discussed topological Picard groups, we assumed that our spaces were homeomorphic to CW complexes with all their homology groups finitely generated.
+A theorem of Lojasiewicz \cite{LojasiewiczTri} says that this holds for quasiprojective varieties over $\C$, so the results of those sections apply here.

 \begin{definition} If $(X,G)$ is a quasiprojective orbifold with a quasiprojective finite cover $(X,G')$, then an {\em algebraic line bundle} on $(X,G)$ is a $G$-equivariant holomorphic line bundle on $X$ that induces an algebraic line bundle on the quasiprojective variety $X/G'$.
 It is easy to see that this notion is independent of the choice of quasiprojective finite cover.
 The set of algebraic line bundles on $(X,G)$ forms the {\em Picard group} of $(X,G)$, which we will denote by $\Pic(X,G)$.
 The set $\Pic(X,G)$ forms an abelian group under tensor products.
 We will denote by $\PicTriv(X,G)$ the kernel of the natural homomorphism $\Pic(X,G) \rightarrow \PicTop(X,G)$. \end{definition}